RedisJSON/RedisJSON/docs/commands.md

 *   Command and subcommand names are in uppercase, for example `JSON.SET` or `INDENT`
 *   Mandatory arguments are enclosed in angle brackets, e.g. `<path>`
 *   Optional arguments are enclosed in square brackets, e.g. `[index]`
-*   Additional optional arguments are indicated by three periods, i.e. `...`
+*   Additional optional arguments are indicated by three period characters, i.e. `...`
+*   The pipe character, `|`, means an exclusive or

 Commands usually require a key's name as their first argument and the path is generally assumed to be the root if not specified.